technofocus-pte/csppwrplattechdepth/Labguide/UseCase-3/UseCase 3 - Custom Copilot for Enhanced Customer Experience.md

 This setup prepares Dynamics 365 for effective customer interaction management.

-# Exercise 2: Escalate Copilot and Connect Omnichannel
+## Exercise 2: Escalate Copilot and connect Omnichannel

-In this exercise, you'll enhance the functionality of your Copilot by configuring escalation topics and establishing a connection with Dynamics 365.
+In this exercise, you'll enhance the functionality of your Copilot by configuring escalation topics and establishing a connection with Dynamics 365 Customer Service.
 You'll also activate the Copilot channel to ensure seamless integration and communication with the customer engagement hub.

-## Task 1: Configure Escalate Topic
+### Task 1: Configure Escalate Topic

 1. Navigate to **Copilot Studio** and select your **Contoso Electronics Services Copilot**.